Abingdon Health: History

-2017: Abingdon takes full ownership of Forsite Diagnostics, and relocates the Group’s headquarters to Forsite’s York facility.
+2017: Abingdon takes full ownership of Forsite Diagnostics, and relocates the Group's headquarters to Forsite's York facility.

 2019: Growth capital investment by the Northern Powerhouse Investment Fund managed by Mercia Asset Management.

 2020: Acquisition of the Doncaster manufacturing facility from Concepta PLC.

 2020: IPO of Abingdon Health on the AIM market of the London Stock Exchange.

-2020-2022: Abingdon’s COVID-19 pandemic response is explained in more detail in the ‘Response to COVID-19 pandemic’ section below.
+2020–2022: Abingdon's COVID-19 pandemic response is explained in more detail in the ‘Response to COVID-19 pandemic’ section below.

 2022: Launch of Abingdon Simply Test range of self-tests.

+2023: Launch of SaliStick, the world's first saliva-based pregnancy test, as the exclusive UK distributor in partnership with Salignostics.

+2024: Acquisition of regulatory and quality assurance businesses into the Abingdon Health Group: CS LifeSciences and IVDeology.

+2025: Launch of a full-service commercial office and laboratory in Madison, Wisconsin, USA.

 Lateral flow tests made by Abingdon Health

-Abingdon Health develops and manufactures tests on behalf of its contract customers and has produced and commercialised its own products.
+Abingdon Health develop, manufactures and distributes rapid diagnostic tests (lateral flow devices) on behalf of its contract customers and has produced and commercialised its own products.
 Abingdon Health has developed and manufactured sandwich (Non-Competitive) and Inhibition (Competitive) lateral flow immunoassays in areas such as COVID-19, Sexual Health, Fertility, Animal Health, Plant Health, to name a few.
 Abingdon Health works with numerous clients in the development and manufacture of LFTs.
 Examples include collaborations with Bioporto, Vatic Health and DeepVerge.
 A collaboration was also announced in May 2022 with a European client for the manufacture of antigen test components.

 In 2015 Abingdon Health launched Seralite a rapid diagnostic device for the quantitative measurement of kappa (K) and lambda (λ) immunoglobulin free light chains (FLCs) in serum.
 The company also produces PCRD and PCRD FLEX: lateral flow tests designed to detect nucleic acid following isothermal amplification with technologies such as Loop-mediated isothermal amplification (LAMP) or Recombinase polymerase amplification (RPA), for example.
 In addition the Abingdon Health owns and manufactures the Pocket Diagnostic brand.
 A range of tests designed to detect important and commercially damaging plant pathogens such as Phytophthora and Potato virus Y.